Jesse G. Vincent

 Jesse Gurney Vincent (February 10, 1880 – April 20, 1962) was an American aircraft, marine, and automobile engine designer.
 Famed initially for his design of the World War I Liberty aircraft engine, he rose to enduring prominence as the longtime chief engineer for Packard automobiles.

 Early life

 Born in Charleston, Arkansas on February 10, 1880, Vincent came from a promising lineage for his chosen career.
 His maternal grandfather had been the Union Army's director of railroad design and engineering for its rail network during the Civil War, pivotal in the Confederacy's inevitable defeat.
 Vincent studied engineering in his spare time from a course offered by International Correspondence Schools.
 Vincent established himself with "a thick portfolio of patents" at the Burroughs Adding Machine Company in Detroit before moving on to become acting chief engineer for the Hudson Motor Car Company late in 1910.
-Jesse Vincent was a very close friend of Hudson's Howard E. Coffin.
+Jesse Vincent was a very close friend of Hudson's cofounder Howard E. Coffin.